A typical South Tyrolean

 “The St. Magdalener is a real all-rounder.
 Many people prefer to enjoy the wine with a meal but it is also popular as a wine to be drunk with a group of friends.”

-Chairman of the Consortium for the protection of St. Magdalener wine
+Chairman of the Consortium of St. Magdalener wine